Franchise Group

 Franchise Group, Inc. is an American privately held holding company that acquires and manages mainly franchise companies.
-It owns brands in various retail industries including American Freight, Buddy's Home Furnishings, The Vitamin Shoppe, and Pet Supplies Plus.
+Before its 2024 bankruptcy, it owned several brands in various retail industries including American Freight, Buddy's Home Furnishings, The Vitamin Shoppe, and Pet Supplies Plus.

 On August 21, 2023, it was announced that a consortium of investors had acquired Franchise Group for $2.6 billion.

 History

 Founded in 2019 through the merger of Liberty Tax and Buddy's Home Furnishings, it originally operated under the name Liberty Tax.
 However, when it was renamed Franchise Group, the company retained Liberty Tax and Buddy's Home Furnishings as its subsidiaries.

 One year after purchasing The Vitamin Shoppe and Sears Outlet, the company purchased American Freight for $450 million in cash in 2020. - then Sears Outlet merged into American Freight.

 On November 5, 2020, Franchise Group announced that it would acquire Fort Smith, Arkansas-based regional furniture retailer FFO Home, which filed for Chapter 11 bankruptcy protection on the same day.
 The acquisition was completed on December 29.

 In the year it sold Liberty Tax to NextPoint Financial for $249 million, Franchise Group made numerous acquisitions in 2021.
 Around that time, it purchased Pet Supplies Plus in a deal valued at $700 million, Sylvan Learning for $81 million, and Badcock Home Furniture for $580 million.